Yol (film): Plot

-Ömer (Necmettin Çobanoğlu) returns to his village sitting near the border between Turkey and Syria, and arranges to cross the border to escape prison. Ömer finds his village in a battle between Kurdish smugglers and Turkish soldiers.
+Ömer (Necmettin Çobanoğlu) returns to his village, situated near the border between Turkey and Syria, and arranges to cross the border to escape prison. Ömer finds his village in a battle between Kurdish smugglers and Turkish soldiers.
 Though Ömer is clearly determined, he gives up after his brother, who took part in the battle, is shot dead.
-Through his brother's death, Ömer has inherited the responsibility for his late brother's family and become husband to his late brother's wife, as dictated by tradition, despite his attraction to a young woman of the village.
+Through his brother's death, Ömer inherits the responsibility for his late brother's family and becomes the husband to his late brother's wife, as dictated by tradition, despite his attraction to a young woman in the village.

 Production

-Güney wrote the screenplay, in part inspired by his own captivity, which contained elaborate detail, but could not personally direct as he was in prison.
+Güney wrote the screenplay, in part inspired by his own captivity, which contained elaborate detail, including detailed instructions for directing as well as camera angles, but could not personally carry this program out as he was a captive in a Turkish prison.
 Güney initially recruited Erden Kiral as his surrogate director but, displeased with Kiral's work, had it destroyed and fired him.
 This became the basis of Kiral's later film, Yolda.

 Güney subsequently hired Serif Gören.
 There were rumours that several prisoners, including Güney, watched much of Gören's footage on a wall at the prison.
 Güney later broke out of prison to edit Yol in Switzerland.

 Zülfü Livaneli made the music for the movie, but due to political atmosphere then in Turkey, he used a pseudonym Sebastian Argol in order to avoid possible sanctions from Turkish courts which were then operating under 1980 Turkish coup d'état rules.